-A naturally shy and elusive virtue, beauty had in fact retreated away from the flashlights and into the sanctity of the unobtrusive.
-She would henceforth be seen only in glimpses, a passing apparition, a fleeting fawn dashing through the woods.
-On rare occasions one might run into her in some quiet, unexpected location, where she would be standing elegantly, looking majestic, but the slightest noise would scare her away, back into obscurity.
+A naturally shy and elusive virtue, beauty had in fact retreated from the flashlights and into the sanctity of the unobtrusive.
+It would henceforth be seen only in glimpses, a passing apparition, a fleeting fawn dashing through the woods.
+On rare occasions one might run into beauty in some quiet, unexpected location, where elegance was prominent, majestic looks, but the slightest noise would erase it, shoo it back into obscurity.

-Gradually, the hunt for beauty turned into a vain endeavor.
+Gradually the hunt for beauty turned into a vain endeavor.

-She had lost her audience.
+Vanity had lost its audience.